Top-rated local movers that handle Philadelphia to Houston moves

 - Houston’s population is about 44% greater than Philadelphia.

-- Houston's public transportation has a score of 5 out of 10 versus Philadelphia's higher score of 9.
+- Houston’s public transportation score of 5 out of 10 is lower than Philadelphia’s score of 9.

 - Houston is less walkable than Philadelphia with a score of 47 out of 100 vs Philadelphia’s 75 out of 100.

-- Houston has a bike-friendliness score 49 out of 100, which means it isn't as accessible to and safe for cyclists as Philadelphia, which has a score of 67 out of 100.
+- Houston has a bike-friendliness score of 49 out of 100, which means it isn’t as accessible or safe for cyclists as Philadelphia, which has a score of 67.

-- Houston and Philadelphia have a similar crime rate.
+- Houston and Philadelphia have a similar crime rate with scores of 63.5 and 66.09, respectively.

-Other things to consider for your Philadelphia vs. Houston move
+Other things to consider for your Philadelphia to Houston move

 - State licensing: In-state movers operating in the Lone Star State are legally required to be licensed by the Texas Department of Motor Vehicles (TXDMV), which issues 10-digit TXDMV numbers to commercial carriers.
 Double-check that the moving company is properly licensed before you hire them.